Missirah Dantila Well Project – Senegal

 Missirah Dantila, Saraya District, Kedougou Region, Senegal

 Missirah Dantila is a village of almost 1,000 people in the far southeast corner of Senegal.
-In Malinke, the local language, many people say about Missirah, “a be wulobaa kono!” (that’s way in the bush!).
+In Malinke, the local language, many people say about Missirah, “a be wulobaa kono!” (that’s the way in the bush!).
 At more than 100 kilometers from the regional capital, Missirah is indeed remote.

 Clean water is scarce, and many people get their drinking water straight from the nearby river.
 Seasonal flooding and only once-a-week transportation to Kedougou makes access very difficult.